Ric McIver

 Richard William McIver ECA MLAAB (born August 28, 1958) is a Canadian politician who has represented Calgary-Hays in the Legislative Assembly of Alberta since 2012.
-A member of the United Conservative Party (UCP), McIver is the current minister of municipal affairs.
+A member of the United Conservative Party (UCP), McIver is the current Speaker of the Legislative Assembly of Alberta since May 2025, stepping down from his role as minister of municipal affairs to do so.

 He entered politics in 2001 when he was elected to the Calgary City Council, serving until 2010.
 In 2012, he joined the Progressive Conservatives (PCs) and was elected as a member of the Legislative Assembly (MLA).
 McIver was a cabinet minister from 2013 until the PCs were defeated in the 2015 provincial election.
 He served as interim PC leader from 2015 to 2017, and returned to cabinet when the new UCP formed government in 2019.

 Political career

 Municipal politics

 McIver first ran for the position of Ward 12 Alderman in 1998 against long time incumbent Sue Higgins.
-McIver came second but lost by a huge margin with Higgins receiving 15,000 votes and McIver with just under 3000 votes.
+McIver came second but lost by a huge margin with Higgins receiving 15,000 votes and McIver with just under 3,000 votes.
 During that term McIver ran in a by-election for Ward 14 again placing second of twelve candidates losing to Diane Colley-Urquhart by 288 votes.
 After Sue Higgins announced she would not run again in Ward 12, McIver ran there again, this time successfully in 2001.
 He began his first term as Ward 12 Alderman in October 2001.
 He was acclaimed to a second term in 2004.
 In the 2007 election, he again faced opposition at the ballot box but was re-elected with a 91% majority.

 McIver held his post on Calgary City Council from his election in October 2001 until his run for mayor in October 2010.
 On April 21, 2010, he announced his intentions to run for mayor in the October 2010 municipal election.

 He came in second in the mayoral election, garnering over 112,000 votes.

 During his time on city council, McIver served on the following civic boards and committees: